waleedayoub/aws-bootcamp-cruddur-2023/journal/week3.md

 - Done

 ### Watch about different approaches to verifying JWTs
+- Implementing the back-end portion of the access tokens
+-

 ## Homework challenges
 ### [Medium] Decouple the JWT verify from the application code by writing a  Flask Middleware